How Industrial PCs Are Different From Regular PCs

 2. High temperature

-Some industries like mechanical and engineering experience high temperatures throughout the day, which can take a toll on regular PCs.
+Some industries like factory automation and transportation experience extreme temperatures throughout the day, which can take a toll on regular PCs.
 However, industrial computers can operate in high heat or icy conditions without ceasing to function or losing the life-span of their hardware.

 3. Embedded Lifecycle